Christian worldview: Differing Christian worldviews

 Different denominations of Christianity have varying worldviews.
 There are varieties of particulars within the Christian worldview, and disputes of the meaning of concepts in a Christian worldview.
 Certain thematic elements are common within the Christian worldview.
 For instance, Northrop Frye indicated as the central clusters of the system of metaphors in the Bible – mountain, garden, and cave.
 A similar thematic representation of Christian worldview in the Reformed tradition has been formulated as Creation, Fall, Redemption and Consummation.
 The symbolic term Christian worldview has been called a "defining marker of American evangelical culture."
+Simon P. Kennedy has argued that Christian worldview is a "combat concept", a symptom of a community that sees itself as under siege from a hostile secular world.

 With regard to Calvinist theology, Reformed theologian R. C. Sproul argues that "Reformed theology so far transcends the mere five points of Calvinism that it is an entire worldview.
 It is covenantal.
 It is sacramental.
 It is committed to transforming culture.
 It is subordinate to the operation of God the Holy Spirit, and it has a rich framework for understanding the entirety of the counsel of God revealed in the Bible."
+Simon P. Kennedy, a Reformed historian, has been critical of the typical uses of the worldview concept in this tradition, especially as it is deployed in Christian education contexts.